garyfleming/product-engineering/estimates.md

     - Know what the biggest parts are
     - What cannot be skipped
     - You don't know what the slides are so you don't know if I just skip one.
     - As long as I can keep the rough structure in my head, I can slice as we go

+    ^ TODO not sure this slide adds anything
+-->

 ---

+# Slicing is better than time-based estimation

+^ Slicing is a better than time-based estimation more than not.
+It helps you always be ready to go, get to a workable state quickly, and build predictability.
+If you want to know how much more you've got to do, then it's not that hard to figure out.
+You've got a bunch of evenly sliced small parts that are predictable?
+So you take the time it's taken to do one of these and multiply by the number you have.
+Simple.
+It's still gonna be rough, because perfect slicing is hard and you're not perfect, but it's better than adding up 2, 8, and 13 and hoping that these very different things cohere.

+---

 # Really Need Dates?
 ## Probabilistic Forecasting

+^ So you really, really need dates.
+Because you actually have a deadline.
+Don't worry, everything we've talked about already still works.
+Slicing, experience etc
+^ First, slice your work up into things that are the same size.
+If you can't do that, get them to a handful of buckets where everything  in that bucket are roughly similar in size and experience.
+Let's say S/M/L.

 ^ - Monte carlo simulation TODO lots to unpack here.